 This feature is available in most brands with some tweaks.
 For example, Kwikset Kevo has a touch to open keyless entry.

 You can lock and unlock the front door with the touch of a button on your smartphone wherever you are sitting in your home.

 You can also give electronic guest keys or access codes to the people you trust.
 The access code can be valid for one-time use or a certain time limit ranging from a few minutes to days.

-How does Wifi Smart Locks work?
+How do Wifi Smart Locks work?

 The true power of smart locks gets unleashed when some incredible features involving remote connectivity are added.

-The WiFi smart locks provide the user remote access to door lock from anywhere through the app on his smartphone.
+The WiFi smart locks provide the user remote access to the door lock from anywhere through the app on his smartphone.
 The smart lock has to be connected to home wifi.

 Enabling in-home delivery